Type 2 inflammation

-Type 2 inflammation is a pattern of immune response.
-Its physiological function is to defend the body against helminths, but a dysregulation of the type 2 inflammatory response has been implicated in the pathophysiology of several diseases.
+Type 2 inflammation (or type 2 immunity) is a pattern of immune response.
+Its physiological function is to defend the body against helminths, but a dysregulation of the type 2 immune response has been implicated in the pathophysiology of several diseases.
+Although it has traditionally been associated with tumor promotion, emerging evidence indicates a potential tumor-suppressive potential.

 Molecular biology

 IL-25, IL-33, and TSLP are alarmins released from damaged epithelial cells.
-These cytokines mediate the activation of type 2 T helper cells (Th2 cells), type 2 innate lymphoid cells (ILC2 cells), and dendritic cells.
+These cytokines mediate the activation of type 2 T helper cells (Th2 cells), group 2 innate lymphoid cells (ILC2 cells), and dendritic cells.
 Th2 cells and ILC2 cells secrete IL-4, IL-5 and IL-13.

 IL-4 further drives CD4+ T cell differentiation towards the Th2 subtype and induces isotype switching to IgE in B cells.
 IL-4 and IL-13 stimulate trafficking of eosinophils to the site of inflammation, while IL-5 promotes both eosinophil trafficking and production.

 Dysregulation in human disease

 Type 2 inflammation has been implicated in several chronic diseases: